IBM/geostats-gen-error/README.md

 # Overview

-This repository contains the experiments of the paper *Hoffimann et. al. 2020.
-Generalization error of learning models under covariate shift and spatial correlation*.
+This repository contains the experiments of the paper:

+*Hoffimann et. al. 2020.
+Geostatistical learning: challenges and opportunities*.

 # Instructions